List on Bids44 →

 PeriodWarranty Status

-Jan 2025 – Jan 2027Extended warranty / Poco Care if purchased — expired or near-expired
+Jan 2025 – Jan 2026Extended warranty or accidental protection plans if purchased — expired or near-expired

 2026No manufacturer warranty.
 All repairs out-of-pocket.

-2026Third-party insurance: not worth it for a device of this age and price point.
+2026Third-party insurance: not worth it for a two-year-old mid-range phone.

 Pre-Purchase Inspection Checklist